Reciprocal Co-Training (RCT): Coupling Gradient-Based and Non-Differentiable Models via Reinforcement Learning: Method

 \section{Method}

 Figure \ref{fig:framework} illustrates the RCT framework.
-Structured inputs are reformulated into text (Section \ref{sec:reformulation}) and processed by an LLM to produce contextual embeddings.
+Structured inputs are reformulated into text (Section \ref{sec:reformulation}) and processed by a language model to produce contextual embeddings.
 These embeddings are reduced in dimension and concatenated with the original features to train an RF classifier.
-The RF generates calibrated probability estimates that, together with ground-truth supervision, define a hybrid reward used to update the LLM via reinforcement learning.
+The RF generates calibrated probability estimates that, together with ground-truth supervision, define a hybrid reward used to update the language model via reinforcement learning.
 The process then repeats until convergence.
-Conceptually, the RF provides feedback on the LLM’s predictions, while the LLM generates contextual embeddings that augment the feature space used by the RF.
-The two models exchange complementary information through alternating optimization.
-We next formalize this framework by defining the problem setup, followed by the LLM update, the RF update, and the overall training procedure.
+Conceptually, the RF provides feedback on the LM’s predictions, while the LM generates contextual embeddings that augment the feature space used by the RF.
+The two models exchange information through alternating optimization.
+We next formalize this framework by defining the problem setup, followed by the LM update, the RF update, and the overall training procedure.